Represoft/reprebot/CONTRIBUTING.md

 Fix any conflict that might arise during the rebase.

-8. Push your changes to your branch.
+9. Push your changes to your branch.

 ```sh
 git push --set-upstream origin <your-branch-name>
 ```

-9. Wait for the pipelines to succeed.
+10. Wait for the pipelines to succeed.

-10. Create a pull request.
+11. Create a pull request from your fork to [reprebot](https://github.com/Represoft/reprebot).

+If you're an owner, create the PR from your branch instead.